sensasi-delight/material-blade/README.md

 ## Quick Start

-This is minimal example using Material Blade component to your Blade view:
+This is minimal example using Material Blade component on your Blade view:

 ```html
 <!DOCTYPE html>